J0vid/CalgaryR_Shiny/03_Styling/README.md

 ### Options for styling your Shiny app

 There are a whole host of options for styling your Shiny applications.
-I tried to provide a couple examples of that use different approaches.
-The first example called [app.R](app.R) uses a combination of the shinydashboard package for the layout and a linked css file for styling.
+The main app.R file shows an unstyled app that's trying to do too much at a time.
+I tried to provide a couple examples of apps that use different approaches.
+The first example called [app_JDA.R](app_JDA.R) uses a combination of the shinydashboard package for the layout and a linked css file for styling.
 The [second example](app_BSlib.R) uses regular ol' Shiny for layout and bslib for styling.
 I'm not terribily familiar with bslib, but I came away impressed with how easily it can change the look of an app.
 The biggest downside to bslib (for me) is that it is not compatible with shinydashboard.

 Here's a quick list of packages that you can use for styling and layout.